PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 ![Radar Chart Plot](images/radar_chart.png "Radar Chart")

-As we can see, the IPFS database
+As we can see, the avail_mainnet database exhibits the lowest centralization in all metrics.

 ## In progress